 - Almost half (48 per cent) of trans people in Britain have attempted suicide at least once; 84 per cent have thought about it.

-- That incidents of homophobic and transphobic hate crime have doubled in the UK this year.
+- That incidents of homophobic and transphobic hate crime doubled in the UK in 2019.

 - that 2/3 of LGBTQ+ people are afraid to hold hands with their partners in public.